guotong1988/guotong1988.github.io/research/_posts/2023-04-02-auto-self-correct-chatgpt.md

 ### 2.1 Procedures

 #### 2.1.1 Train Policy Model

-The procedure for training policy model is shown in Fig 1.
+The procedures for training policy model is shown in Fig 1.

 ![fig1](/assets/png/self-correct-chatgpt/fig1.png)

 In Fig 1. the three steps are:

 Step-1.
 This step is same to InstructGPT's [4] Step-1.
+In this step, we use the init train-dataset to train the first policy model.

 Step-2.
 This step is different to InstructGPT's step-2.
 This step do not have the reward part of InstructGPT.
+The right model outputs are selected by human and merged to the init train-dataset.

 Step-3.
 Using the train-dataset self-predict method [3] to find the potential wrong data for human to check and fix.
+Then we get a better train-dataset and a better policy model.

 #### 2.1.2 Teaching Policy Model

-The procedure for teaching policy model new knowledge is shown in Fig 2.
+The procedures for teaching policy model new knowledge is shown in Fig 2.

 ![fig2](/assets/png/self-correct-chatgpt/fig2.png)